motorcycle 101 guides

 5. Louisiana Motorcycle Passenger Laws

-To ensure safe and secure seating for your motorcycle passenger, your vehicle must have installed hand straps, footrests, and a permanent passenger seat.
+To ensure safe and secure seating for your motorcycle passenger, your vehicle must have installed hand straps, footrests, and a fixed passenger seat.
 The passenger seat can either be positioned:

 • At the back of a large driver’s seat